Differential graded motives: weight complex, weight filtrations and spectral sequences for realizations; Voevodsky vs. Hanamura: Introduction

 In section \ref{last} we apply the general theory of \cite{bk} to describe any subcategory of $\hk$ that is generated by a fixed set of objects (see \ref{ssubcat}).
 In particular, this method can be used to obtain an integral description of the triangulated category of effective Tate motives (i.e. the full triangulated subcategory of $\hk$ generated by $\z(n)$ for $n>0$).

 In \ref{loc} we describe the construction of 'localization of differential graded categories' (due to Drinfeld).
 This gives us a description of localizations of $\hk$.
-As an application, we prove that the motif of a smooth $X/k$ is a mixed Tate one whenever the weight complex of $X$ (defined in \cite{gs}) is.
+As an application, we prove that the motif of a smooth $X/k$ is a mixed Tate one if and only if the weight complex of $X$ (defined in \cite{gs}) is.

 In \ref{motcharp} we verify that over an arbitrary perfect field one can apply our theory (at least) with rational coefficients.
 Moreover, over finite fields the Beilinson-Parshin conjecture holds iff $t \q:\dmge\q\to K^b(\chow \q)$ is an equivalence.
 We also describe an idea for constructing a certain 'infinite integral' weight complex functor in finite characteristic.